 More information is available at apple.com.

-On iPhone 6 or newer, iPad Air 2 and iPad mini 3, you can use Apple Pay to pay within apps when you see the Buy with Apple Pay or Apple Pay button as a payment method.
+You can use Apple Pay to pay within apps when you see the Buy with Apple Pay or Apple Pay button as a payment method.
 Look for these buttons in apps:

 You can go to icloud.com/find or use the Find My iPhone app or permanently remove the ability to pay from that device with Apple Pay.
 Your cards will be suspended or removed from Apple Pay even if your device is offline and not connected to a cellular or Wi-Fi network.
 You can also call your credit union to suspend or remove your cards from Apple Pay.
 Learn more about what to do it your iPhone is lost or stolen.